NoroffFEU/development-platforms/src/content/docs/railway/railway-case-study.md

 ## Introduction

-Railway is a Platformm as a Service ([PaaS](https://cloud.google.com/learn/what-is-paas)) that enhances software development by enabling quick deployment and easy scaling of applications.
+Railway is a Platform as a Service ([PaaS](https://cloud.google.com/learn/what-is-paas)) that enhances software development by enabling quick deployment and easy scaling of applications.
 The platform incorporates integrated tools for continuous integration and continuous deployment ([CI/CD](https://about.gitlab.com/topics/ci-cd/)), which help developers set up their infrastructure, develop locally, and then deploy efficiently to the cloud.
 This integration simplifies the entire development workflow.Additionally, Railway supports a diverse range of programming languages such as Java, PHP, Python, Swift, and Go, allowing for rapid deployment of applications to the cloud in just minutes.

 ## Brief History